 - Keeping accurate financial and meeting records

-- Keeping its finances separate from those of its owners
+- Keeping its finances separate from its owners

-What Does a Lawyer Do When a Business Incorporates?
+What Does a Lawyer Do When a Small Business Incorporates?

-- Choosing a corporate name that distinguishes it from other businesses registered in the state
+- Choosing a business name that distinguishes it from other businesses registered in the state

 - Drafting corporate bylaws that lay out the rules for the company's operations, including the roles of the board of directors and officers

 If you are forming a corporation and plan to share ownership, know that owners often sign a pre-incorporation agreement.
-In case of a dispute between yourself and the other owners, a contract can often provide a mechanism for resolving them without resorting to litigation.
+In a dispute between yourself and the other owners, a contract can often provide a mechanism for resolving them without resorting to costly litigation.

 Pre-incorporation agreements usually address such issues as: